 Fellowship Application and Review Process

-Solicitation of Applications: The Foundation board will solicit applications by contacting colleges and universities with programs in Chinese studies and by posting information on relevant online sites and bulletin boards, such as those operated by the Association for Asian Studies and H-Asia.
+Solicitation of Applications: The Foundation board will solicit applications by contacting universities with programs in Chinese studies and by posting information on relevant online sites and bulletin boards, such as those operated by the Association for Asian Studies and H-Asia.
 Solicitations will be made annually in the fall and will specify the objectives and requirements that apply.
 Application forms and instructions will be available online at the Foundation website as part of the funding opportunity announcement.

 Application: Applicants will be required to submit: